a gz media company

 What is the benefit of working with a small roster?

 We choose to keep a small roster of artists so we can work closely with them to make really meaningful projects.
-Five artists for us are more than enough because we can invest a good amount of energy and budget into each record.
-That enables us to have regular conversations and understand their vision, track their development and what's coming up next.
+For us, five artists are more than enough, as we can invest a good amount of energy and budget into each record.
+That enables us to have regular conversations, understand their vision, track their development, and see what's coming up next.

 Is it important to lock into one genre?

-Initially, Ensoul was open to all kinds of music, genres and styles.
+Initially, Ensoul was open to all kinds of music, genres, and styles.
 We didn't consider pigeonholing it into one category.
 It’s difficult to promote and market different genres and styles.
-Eventually, we realized that we should be focusing on Soul and Jazz.
-In Montréal, there are a lot of very talented artists in the Soul and Jazz categories.
-We thought Ensoul could be the big fish in the small pond and really work to give a seat at the table for artists that are in the Soul, R&B and Jazz genres in Quebec.
+Eventually, we realized we should focus on Soul and Jazz.
+In Montréal, there are so many talented artists in the Soul and Jazz categories.
+We thought Ensoul could be the big fish in a small pond and really work to give artists in the Soul, R&B, and Jazz genres in Quebec a seat at the table.

 Tina Leon 'Push & Pull' on vinyl.